gregjohnsonbiometrics/nsvb/README.md

 ## Introduction

-The National Scale Volume and Biomass Estimators (`NSVB`)^[Westfall, James A.; Coulston, John W.; Gray, Andrew N.; Shaw, John D.; Radtke, Philip J.; Walker, David M.; Weiskittel, Aaron R.; MacFarlane, David W.; Affleck, David L.R.; Zhao, Dehai; Temesgen, Hailemariam; Poudel, Krishna P.; Frank, Jereme M.; Prisley, Stephen P.; Wang, Yingfang; Sánchez Meador, Andrew J.; Auty, David; Domke, Grant M. 2024.
-A national-scale tree volume, biomass, and carbon modeling system for the United States.
-Gen. Tech.
-Rep. WO-104.
-Washington, DC: U.S. Department of Agriculture, Forest Service.
-37 p. https://doi.org/10.2737/WO-GTR-104.] were implemented in R^[R Core Team (2024). _R: A Language and Environment for Statistical Computing_.
-R Foundation for Statistical Computing, Vienna, Austria. <https://www.R-project.org/>] by Virginia Tech.
+The National Scale Volume and Biomass Estimators (`NSVB`)[^1] were implemented in R[^2] by Virginia Tech.
 The performance of the code is hampered by the interpretive nature of R. To provide a higher performance API the Virginia Tech code is implemented in C++23.

 ## Biomass Components Estimated